CFlatFlat/Breath-of-Fire-II-Maeson-Anti-Nerf/readme.txt

 Fusion Anti-Nerf:
 	-Seny gives +25% AP (or +20% AP for fusions) instead of a variable mix of +10% and +15% with AP and one other stat, making her bonus the same as Shin's.
-This change does not apply to =Jean, and there are no characters that allow you to stack the two basic bonuses.
+This change does not apply to Jean, and there are no characters that allow you to stack the two basic bonuses.
 	-Removes Ryu's unexplained ability to fuse with Seny or Shin.
 This addition was probably an accident since there's no mention of it in Maeson's readme and it's inconsistent with the game's story.

 	-Putting two shamans on one character will give the full bonus for each instead of reduced bonuses.
 (25%x2 vs 20%x2)